eBay/tsv-utils/README.md

 The makefile supports other typical development tasks such as unit tests and code coverage reports.
 See [Building and makefile](docs/AboutTheCode.md#building-and-makefile) for more details.

 For fastest performance, use LDC with Link Time Optimization enabled (LTO).
 See [Building with Link Time Optimization](docs/BuildingWithLTO.md) for instructions.
 The prebuilt binaries are built using LTO, but it must be explicitly enabled when building from source.
+A few of the tools also support Profile Guided Optimization (PGO), this is also described in [Building with Link Time Optimization](docs/BuildingWithLTO.md).

 ### Install using DUB